eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/installation-operating.md

 ##### Modify background cleanup coordinator configuration

 Send a piggyback command of type `common.commands:shutdown` to stop the background cleanup process.
-If a shutdown-reason with `restartAfter` as type and an ISO-8601 duration (`P<date>T<time>`) as details, then the next background cleanup process is scheduled after that duration.
-Otherwise the next process is scheduled after the `quiet-period` duration in the coordinator's configuration.
+The next process is scheduled after the `quiet-period` duration in the coordinator's configuration.

 `POST /devops/piggygack/concierge/<INSTANCE_INDEX>?timeout=10000`